 - Disputed enforcement of rights from participation agreements, employee agreements and virtual participations

-For whom is venture capital financing suitable?
+For whom is venture capital financing suitable in Germany?

-As young companies often do not have any profits or securities, they regularly have no possibility to obtain financial means in the normal way.
+As young german companies often do not have any profits or securities, they regularly have no possibility to obtain financial means in the normal way.
 Unlike classic medium-sized companies, start-ups are therefore dependent on corporate financing to a greater extent.
-Venture capital financing is suitable for you -- especially when financial resources need to be generated quickly in the face of great market pressure.
+Venture capital financing is suitable for you - especially when financial resources need to be generated quickly in the face of great market pressure.

 Meanwhile, the legislator has also recognized the great importance of a functioning venture capital scene for the development and growth of young innovative companies and, for economic reasons, is promoting venture capital through financing initiatives (KfW) and tax privileges for investors.

-How is the startup evaluated?
+How is the startup evaluated in Germany?

-The question of how to correctly assess the enterprise value of a start-up arises for all parties involved in a VC investment in the context of each individual financing round.
+The question of how to correctly assess the enterprise value of a german start-up arises for all parties involved in a VC investment in the context of each individual financing round.
 But how can a correct valuation of young companies without a longer company history be made?

-The valuation of these young companies is often not only difficult but sometimes simply impossible.
+The valuation of these young german companies is often not only difficult but sometimes simply impossible.
 In contrast to the private equity sector, for example, there is a lack of reliable data on the company's past success.
-The capitalized earnings value or other valuation methods based on the current economic success of the company regularly do not lead to any useful results for a start-up, since start-ups do not yet generate profits, especially in the start-up phase.
-When a venture capital fund invests in a start-up, there is therefore often no tangible planning security.
+The capitalized earnings value or other valuation methods based on the current economic success of the company regularly do not lead to any useful results for a german start-up, since start-ups do not yet generate profits, especially in the start-up phase.
+When a venture capital fund invests in a german start-up, there is therefore often no tangible planning security.

 For these reasons, the assessment of the personality of the founders and their competencies is usually the first priority in the investment decision of VC investors.
 Therefore, the founders are often referred to as the key assets of a start-up.

-Investments in start-up companies are made in different stages of development, so-called stages or rounds.
-The forms of financing provided by the venture capitalists range from debt capital to equity and mezzanine capital and in case of young startups often includes the participation of employees.
+Investments in german start-up companies are made in different stages of development, so-called stages or rounds.
+The forms of financing provided by the venture capitalists range from debt capital to equity and mezzanine capital and in case of young german startups often includes the participation of employees.
 The individual stages of financing involve different risks for the VC investors.

 - The first and also most risky investor engagement is the so-called seed financing.
 In this first round of financing, the company is in the seed stage and needs funds for research and development of its products.
-Seed financing is often provided by so-called Business Angels or from the circle of Friends & Family (some also speak of the three "Fs" - Family, Friends and Fools).
+Seed financing in Germany is often provided by so-called Business Angels or from the circle of Friends & Family (some also speak of the three "Fs" - Family, Friends and Fools).

 - Finally, after a later stage financing, the company can organize its growth and further expansion after initial operational success.
 The risk of the investors is much smaller with an engagement at this stage than in the stadiums where no economic success has been achieved yet.

-Protection against dilution, so-called anti-dilution clauses
+Protection against dilution, so-called anti-dilution clauses under german law

 The investors usually receive a corresponding share in the start-up for their financial commitment.
-This naturally dilutes the founders' participation in the company.
+This naturally dilutes the founders' participation in the german company.
 Against the dilution of already involved investors, regulations can be created in the participation contracts (so-called anti-dilution clauses).

 However, such protection does not always correspond to the interests of the parties.
 This should be examined in each individual case.